mfesiem/msiempy/README.md

 ### Example

 #### Alarm
 Print all unacknowledged alarms of the year.
-The number of alarms retreived is defined by the `page_zize` property.
+The number of alarms retreived is defined by the `page_size` property.
 ```python
 import msiempy.alarm